[This documentation is for preview only, and is subject to change in later releases. Blank topics are included as placeholders.]

 |Use the implicit MSIL sequence points, not the program database (PDB) sequence points.
 The symbolic information normally includes at least one Microsoft intermediate language (MSIL) offset for each source line.
 When the just-in-time (JIT) compiler is about to compile a method, it asks the profiling services for a list of MSIL offsets that should be preserved.
 These MSIL offsets are called sequence points.|

 |Enable edit and continue.
 Edit and continue enables you to make changes to your source code while your program is in break mode.
 The ability to edit and continue is compiler dependent.|

 Sequence points are used to indicate locations in the Microsoft intermediate language (MSIL) code that a debugger user will expect to be able to refer to uniquely, such as for setting a breakpoint.
 The JIT compiler ensures it does not compile the MSIL at two different sequence points into a single native instruction.
 By default, the JIT compiler examines the symbol store in the program database (PDB) file for a list of additional sequence points.
 However, loading the PDB file requires that the file be available and has a negative performance impact.
-In version 2.0, compilers can emit "implicit sequence points" in the MSIL code stream through the use of MSIL "nop" instructions.
-Such compilers should set the flag to notify the common language runtime to not load the PDB file.

 This enumeration is primarily used by language developers.
 It is generally not used in application development.
 Development environments use based on compiler parameters such as /debug and /optimize.